-At the upcoming international watch fair SIHH 2012 the French jeweler, which is gradually becoming a major watchmaker, will present its new Rotonde de Cartier Cadran Love Tourbillon (ref.
-W1556214) hand-wound wrist watch.
+At the international watch fair SIHH 2012 the French jeweler, which is gradually becoming a major watchmaker, presented its hand-wound Rotonde de Cartier Cadran Love Tourbillon (ref.
+W1556214).
 Featuring a new take on their concept of a skeletonized dial (a thick pluck of metal with cut-through Roman numerals that is actually thick enough to hold a hand-wound movement,) the watch is, as usual, daringly large and irresistibly beautiful in its own rugged way.

-Thanks to an unusual bezel flange with huge Roman numerals that are not simply applied, but cut out from solid gold, the dial of the watch resembles a miniaturized Roman amphitheater.
+Thanks to an unusual bezel flange with huge Roman numerals that are not simply applied, but cut out from solid gold, the dial resembles a miniaturized Roman amphitheater.

 The “arena” is totally occupied by a pair of blued hour and minute hands and a meticulously crafted flying tourbillon complication that also serves as a small seconds indicator.

 As usual for Rotonde de Cartier series, the watch lacks dial in the common meaning of the word.
 Instead, it has the movement’s baseplate serving as a background for the hands and the tourbillon carriage.

 If the layout seems somewhat familiar to you, don’t be alarmed: it is not a case of Deja Vue and the Matrix didn’t change anything.

 It is just because the new Rotonde de Cartier Cadran Love Tourbillon is powered by the same Cartier Caliber 9458 MC hand-wound movement that we have already seen early this year when the French jeweler presented its gorgeous Cartier Tourbillon and Crocodile high-jewelry ladies watch.